vaticle/web-infrastructure/README.md

 #### Operation

-To be able to communicate with nomad server, you will need nomad related credentials set up.
+To be able to authenticate with the nomad server and call nomad commands locally, you will need nomad related credentials set up.
 There's a shell script to set up the environment variable needed to communicate with the nomad server.

 ```
 eval $(./authenticate-nomad.sh)